-UPDATE: We’re going to be recreating this bed with full tutorials, measurements and cost breakdowns, so if you want more step-by-step tutorials, start here and follow the links at the bottom of the post.
+UPDATE: We’re going to be recreating this bed with full tutorials, measurements and cost breakdowns, so if you want more step-by-step tutorials, follow along right here.

 This is a story about a project spiraling out of control.
 All I really wanted was a different look for our bed.

 We have a simple rectangular upholstered headboard that I picked up a few years ago from a big-box store somewhere, and I decided I’d just pick up some fabric, throw it over that headboard and call it a day.

 At this point, I was already out of my league.

 But then, I saw this blog where a guy actually upholstered his entire bed himself.
 Um, you can do that?!
 I’m in.
 We need that.

 The inspiration?
 This beauty from Jonathan Adler, priced at $2,500: